isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-The compile will flag attempts to write to a `string_view`.
+The compiler will flag attempts to write to a `string_view`.

 ### <a name="Rstr-s"></a>Sl.str.12: Use the `s` suffix for string literals meant to be standard-library `string`s